mrocklin/blog/_posts/work/2017-03-09-biased-benchmarks.md

 in how I selected, set up, and ran those experiments that the end result was misleading.
 After checking results myself and then having other experts come in and check my results I now see much more sensible numbers.
-At the moment both projects within a factor of two most of the time, with some interesting exceptions either way.
+At the moment both projects are within a factor of two most of the time, with some interesting exceptions either way.

 This blogpost outlines the ways in which library authors can fool themselves when performing benchmarks, using my recent experience as an anecdote.
 I hope